xd009642/tarpaulin/README.md

 ^\d+.\d+% coverage
 ```

-For installation add `cargo install cargo-tarpaulin` to the script section.
+For installation add `cargo install cargo-tarpaulin -f` to the script section.

 ### Docker